mk-fg/reliable-discord-client-irc-daemon/README.md

 - Short base64 channel prefix is a persistent id of the discord guild that it belongs to.
 - Full guild name (e.g. "Server-A") is used as a prefix for every channel topic.
 - "#me." is a prefix of discord @me guild, where all private channels are.
-- #rdircd.control and #rdircd.debug are special channels, send "help" there for more info.
+- #rdircd.control and #rdircd.debug are special channels, send `help` there for more info.
 - There's #rdircd.monitor catch-all channel and guild-specific ones (see notes below).
 - #rdircd.leftover channels are like #rdircd.monitor, but skip msgs from already-joined channels.
 - #rdircd.voice is also there to monitor only voice channel notifications from everywhere.